spkane/omnifocus-tools-sync/README.md

 You can run the script manually or you can add a cron entry to run it periodically (it will take a minute or so to run so don't run it too often).

-You can use crontab -e to edit your user crontab and create an entry like this:
+You can use crontab -e to edit your user crontab and create entries like these:

 ```
-*/10 * * * * cd ~/dev/git/jira-omnifocus/bin && ./jiraomnifocus.rb
+*/10 * * * * cd ~/dev/git/omnifocus-tools-sync/bin && ./jiraomnifocus.rb
+*/10 * * * * cd ~/dev/git/omnifocus-tools-sync/bin && ./scomnifocus.rb
 ```

 That should be it!
 If it doesn't work, try adding some puts debug statements and running it manually.